⚽Football Welcomes - Good Practice Guide ⚽

 Refugee women in football: a good practice guide

-Our new guide and training, will help football coaches, and anyone else interested in this topic, to develop the knowledge and skills they need to ensure that refugee women and girls have equal opportunities to participate in our national sport and to benefit from everything it has to offer.
+Our new guide and training session will help football coaches, clubs and their foundations, County FAs, refugee organisations and others to develop the knowledge and skills they need to ensure that refugee women and girls have equal opportunities to participate in our national sport and to benefit from everything it has to offer.

 Football Welcomes is part of Amnesty International’s I Welcome campaign for a better international response to the global refugee crisis.
 The campaign encourages local communities to work together to create a more welcoming environment for people fleeing conflict and persecution.